xraypy/xraylarch/doc/xray/index.rst

-      :func:`xray_edges`         dictionary of all X-ray edges data for an element :func:`xray_lines`         dictionary of all X-ray emission line data for an element :func:`fluo_yield`         fluorescence yield and weighted line energy :func:`core_width`         core level width for an element and edge (Keski-Rahkonen and Krause) :func:`mu_elam`            absorption cross-section
+      :func:`xray_edges`         dictionary of all X-ray edges data for an element :func:`xray_lines`         dictionary of all X-ray emission line data for an element :func:`fluo_yield`         fluorescence yield and weighted line energy :func:`core_width`         core level width for an element and edge (Keski-Rahkonen and Krause, Krause and Oliver) :func:`mu_elam`            absorption cross-section
       :func:`coherent_xsec`      coherent cross-section
       :func:`incoherent_xsec`    incoherent cross-section